jadecobra/python_tdd_exercises/source/classes/classes.rst

 * `pass <https://docs.python.org/3/reference/lexical_analysis.html#keywords>`_ is a placeholder
 * ``self.assertIsInstance`` is a `unittest.TestCase <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase>`_ :doc:`method </functions/functions>` that checks if the first input to the :doc:`method </functions/functions>` is an instance of the second input
 * the test ``self.assertIsInstance(classes.ClassWithPass(), object)`` checks if ``ClassWithPass`` is an `object <https://docs.python.org/3/glossary.html#term-object>`_
-* in python everything is an `object <https://docs.python.org/3/glossary.html#term-object>`_ , which means if it exists in python there is a class definition for it somewhere or it inherits from a class
+* in Python everything is an `object <https://docs.python.org/3/glossary.html#term-object>`_ , which means if it exists in Python there is a class definition for it somewhere or it inherits from a class

 How to define a class with parentheses
 --------------------------------------